sigp/lighthouse/book/src/api-bn.md

 # Beacon Node API

-Lighthouse implements the standard [Eth Beacon Node API specification][OpenAPI].
+Lighthouse implements the standard [Beacon Node API specification][OpenAPI].
 Please follow that link for a full description of each API endpoint.

 ## Starting the server